Paraconsistent and Paracomplete Zermelo-Fraenkel Set Theory: Tarski semantics in

 \begin{proof}[Proof of Theorem \ref{tarski} $(\BZFC)$] By Lemma \ref{bs44}, $\BS$ is sound and complete with respect to T/F-semantics.
 But by Lemmas \ref{one} and \ref{two}, T/F-models can be replaced by Tarski-models and vice versa.
 Thus T/F-semantics are equivalent to Tarski-semantics, which completes the proof. \end{proof}

-Notice that while Lemma \ref{one} only required $\PZFC$, in Lemma \ref{two} we really used $\BZFC$ in an essential way.
-Clearly, if all sets are classical, then $\BS$ is {\it not} complete with respect to Tarski semantics (e.g., $(\varphi \land \no \varphi) \to \bot$ is true in all models but not $\BS$-provable).
+Notice that while most of the theory in this section only required $\PZFC$, Lemma \ref{two} hinges on the Anti-Classicality Axiom.
+Indeed, we can now analyse the situation in more detail.

-Indeed, as the reader will probably have guessed, it turns out that the logic that is sound and complete with respect to Tarski semantics is the one reflecting the precise level of non-classicality in the ambient meta-theory.
-To make this more precise, we briefly return to Remark \ref{moregeneral}: recall that if one is interested in a set theory which has only inconsistent but not incomplete sets, or only incomplete but not inconsistent sets, one can consider two fragments of the Anti-Classicality Axiom:
+Recall from Remark \ref{moregeneral} that if one is interested in a set theory which has only inconsistent but not incomplete sets, or only incomplete but not inconsistent sets, one can consider these two fragments of the Anti-Classicality Axiom:

 \begin{itemize} \item $\boldsymbol{\ACLA_{\rm cons}:} \boldsymbol{ \;\; \forall x (x^! \subseteq x^?) \land \exists x (x^? \not\subseteq x^!)}$

 (all sets are consistent, but there is an incomplete set). \item $\boldsymbol{\ACLA_{\rm comp} : \;\; \forall x (x^? \subseteq x^!) \land \exists x (x^! \not\subseteq x^?)}$